faltiska/Matcha-TTS-24k/documentation/prior_problem.md

 ```

 # The fix:
-I just got to epoch 64 with no problems yet.
+I just got to epoch 139 with no problems yet.
 Here are the changes I made since the last attempt:

 - Lowered weight decay from 1e-2 to 1e-3
 I trained with 1e-2 successfully in the past.
 Now the param norm grows rapidly.
+Not sure if this helps or not.
+I thought that maybe the decay is erasing the model.

-- Changed prior loss formula from smooth_L1 with a beta of 0.07 to Huber with a Delta of 0.1
+- I started with a smooth_L1 with a Beta of 0.3 and I was logging prior residual quantiles.
-Because Huber multiplies by Delta, the loss is now 10x smaller than previous attempt.
-Because Delta is 0.1 instead of 0.07, MSE loss kicks in much sooner than in the previous attempt.
+At epoch 49 I stopped, checked the p50 residual and found it was between 0.4 and 0.5.
+I changed Beta to 0.04 and resumed training.

 - Removed n_feats from the prior normalization formula denominator.
 This makes the loss 100 times larger than previous attempt.
-The 10x smaller from Huber and 100x larger from removing n_feasts, loss is now 10 times larger than previous attempt.

-Here's my understanding of how this fixed the problem:
+Here's my guess of what could have been the solution:
-The new tokenization scheme made, the number of symbols per sequence 1.5x larger.
+1. The new tokenization scheme made, the number of symbols per sequence 1.5x larger.
 The sum of y_fine_mask in the denominator proportional to sequence length.
 When it grows, the loss gets *smaller*.
 The loss is calculated by summing up the error between predicted and ground truth mels on *each mel bine* of *each mel frame* of each sample in the batch.
 At first, the error is large, resulting in a strong signal to drive the loss down.
 By epoch 50, *the error gets smaller and smaller*, as the model learns, but the *denominator stays large*.

-_When the loss gets very small, the rather large weight decay eats up the weight updates._

-Bottom line is, I think the combination of larger weights and smaller decay fixed it.
+Because I removed the denominator, the loss is now larger (around 5).

+2. The switch to Smooth L1 was also good, because a pure L1 of that magnitude would have been too blunt.
+L1 keeps the same gradients to the very end, it punishes small errors too much.
+Smooth L1 still punishes big errors
+but it returns small gradients for small errors.

+The L1 loss is too blunt, model continues to punish even the estimations that are very close to the truth.
+At some point, the gradients will make the model jump to a state that makes some mistakes, and won't be able
+to correct them, because of that.
+If the MAS alignment will change, the model will respond with more corrections in
+the wrong direction.
+Any jump in prior that is big enough to cause alignment to change will push the model into a
+positive feedback loop it cannot escape.
+And this is not new, it was probably always a problem with this model, but now I just made it easier to reproduce

+## Update:
+I still saw a jump in the prior loss at epoch 94, but the model recovered and loss continued to drop.
+After that, the loss was a bit more wiggly than in the first 94 epochs, similar looking to the curve when I was using an L1 formula.
+I think a Beta of 0.5 might smooth out the loss curve more, if needed.